marhthing/Whatsapp-Bot/replit.md

 - **Package Installation**: All dependencies properly installed and configured
 - **Workflow Configuration**: Bot starter and main application workflows configured

-🎉 **FULLY OPERATIONAL**: The WhatsApp bot is successfully running and operational!
+🎉 **FULLY OPERATIONAL**: MATDEV bot is successfully running and operational!
 Owner recognition works perfectly, commands are executing correctly, and all core functionality is working.
 The `.help` command has been tested and works as expected.

 ✅ **MIGRATION SUCCESS**: Migration from Replit Agent to standard Replit environment is 100% complete and verified working.